aadylbeg/job/README.md

     PASSWORD = < database_password >
 ```

+run command `node .\utils\seeders.js` to seed admin into database

 run command `npm start` to start the project

 all you needed apis in the `./public/JobHunter.postman_collection.json` file

+You can login as admin with username 'admin' and password 'admin'